nnbaocuong99/Database/README.md

   $ EXIT;
   ```

-- For `Slavenode`.
-Copy the `mariadb.cnf` in the slave folder or find and modify the following lines:
+- Copy the config below or in `mariadb.cnf` in the slave folder // Find and modify the following lines:
   ```mysql
   [mysqld]
   server-id = 2          # Unique ID for the slave